Even if we’re investigating your patient safety concern, you might want to raise complaints with other organisations, or get some emotional support.

-Point of Care Foundation is an independent charity with a mission to humanise healthcare.
+The Point of Care Foundation is an independent charity with a mission to humanise healthcare.
 It is working to improve patients’ experience of care and increase support for the staff who work with them.
-Visit the Point of Care Foundation: http://www.pointofcarefoundation.org.uk

 Healthwatch England is the national consumer champion in health and care.
 It has significant statutory powers to ensure the voice of the consumer is strengthened and heard by those who commission, deliver and regulate health and care services.

 The Patient Advice and Liaison Service (PALS) offers confidential advice, support and information on health-related matters.
 They provide a point of contact for patients, their families and their carers.
-Find your local PALS: http://www.nhs.uk/chq/Pages/1082.aspx?CategoryID=68
+Officers from PALS are present in hospitals.
+Find your local PALS team on the NHS website.

 Action against Medical Accidents (AvMA) is the UK charity for patient safety and justice.
 It provides free independent advice and support to people affected by medical accidents (lapses in patient safety) through a specialist helpline, written casework and inquest support services.
-AvMA can refer you to accredited clinical negligence solicitors if appropriate.
 AvMA works in partnership with health professionals, the NHS, government departments, lawyers and patients to improve patient safety and justice.
-Find out more about AvMA at: https://www.avma.org.uk

-INQUEST is a small charity, providing free advice to people bereaved by a death in custody and detention and is entirely independent of government.
-The charity provides specialist advice on deaths in custody or detention or involving state failures in England and Wales.
-This includes a death that has occurred in psychiatric care and cases that involve multi-agency failings and/or raise wider issues of state and corporate accountability.
-Find out more about INQUEST: http://www.inquest.org.uk
+INQUEST is a small charity that provides free advice to people bereaved by a death in custody and detention and is entirely independent of government.
+The charity provides specialist advice on deaths in custody or detention, or involving state failures in England and Wales.
+This includes a death that has occurred in psychiatric care and cases that involve multi-agency failings and raise wider issues of state and corporate accountability.

 Support for women